wiput1999/MultimediaProject2017/README.md

 # Multimedia-Technology-2017-Project
 This mini-project is a part of the subject Multimedia Technology, Faculty of Information Technology, King Mongkut's Institute of Technology Ladkrabang <i>(KMITL)</i>.

-This repository represents website about Prajoub-Kirikan, one of the provinces of Thailand.
+This repository represents website about Prachoup Khiri Khan, one of the provinces of Thailand.

 <b>Project Site:</b> https://multi2017.wiput.me/